 Woodward’s mentor had been Ben Bradlee, long-time editor of the WaPo.
 So naturally when Woodward suggested Himmelman as a co-author of a memoir by Bradlee, Himmelman was thrilled.
 Eventually, Bradlee decided he didn’t want to write the book, but he was fine with Himmelman writing a biography.
 Bradlee generously opened up his archives to the young writer.
 All of which led up to a mini-Shakespearean tragedy.

-Himmelman discovered that Bradlee had on a few occasions questioned whether Woodward’s portrayal of his relationship with Deep Throat had been embellished–perhaps the story about the signals he used to schedule meetings (using a flowerpot on Woodward’s apartment balcony) with the mysterious source wasn’t quite true or perhaps there were more or fewer meetings in the parking garage than Woodward had described.
+Himmelman discovered that Bradlee had on a few occasions questioned whether Woodward’s portrayal of his relationship with Deep Throat had been embellished–perhaps the story about the signals he used to schedule meetings (using a flowerpot on Woodward’s apartment balcony, which has one of the best stainless steel juliet balconies by the way) with the mysterious source wasn’t quite true or perhaps there were more or fewer meetings in the parking garage than Woodward had described.
 Bradlee had told an interviewer in 1990:

 Did that potted [plant] incident ever happen? … and meeting in some garage.
 One meeting in the garage?
 Fifty meetings in the garage?
 I don’t know how many meetings in the garage … There’s a residual fear in my soul that that isn’t quite straight.